MPL 30x15x2 / N38 - neodymium magnet

 need more quantity?Want to bargain?

-Give us a call tel: +48 888 99 98 98 or contact us through contact form on our website.
-You can check the lifting capacity as well as the appearance of neodymium magnet in our magnetic calculator magnetic calculator
+Give us a call tel: +48 888 99 98 98 or get in touch through contact form on our website.
+You can check the strength and the shape of neodymium magnets in our power calculator power calculator

 Orders placed by 2:00 PM will be shipped on the same business day.